KillaW0lf04/CryptoTools/README.md

 ------

 Encode and decode messages using the Advanced Encryption Standard.
 The tool makes use of a Key Derivation function to generate an appropriate key from a given passphrase.
-Currently, only CFB (Cipher FeedBack) is supported.
+Currently, only CFB (Cipher FeedBack) mode for AES is supported.

 Encoding can easily be done as follows: